jacobpalm/costa/_posts/2022-05-18-graphics-modes.md

 title:  "Graphics modes - EGA and VGA"
 image: 2022-05-18.png
 ---
-Since it's inception in 2004, Costa has always used [VGA](https://en.wikipedia.org/wiki/Video_Graphics_Array) graphics.
-More specifically, it uses the standard VGA 640x480 pixels resolution, with 16 colors.
+Since its inception in 2004, Costa has always used [VGA](https://en.wikipedia.org/wiki/Video_Graphics_Array) graphics.
+More specifically, it used the standard VGA 640x480 pixels resolution, with 16 colors.
 I chose this resolution, because I liked the relatively sharp graphics it can produce, and the amount of screen real estate it provides.
-But, this graphics mode has a couple of drawbacks.
+But, this graphics mode has a couple of drawbacks.<!--more-->

 Most importantly, it doesn't support screen pages.
 This means that there is no off-screen buffer I can use to store graphics.
 Everything is drawn directly to the screen, erasing what was there before.
 This results in having to redraw the entire screen when a window or dialog is closed, slowing down Costa significantly on older machines like the one from 1987 I am testing on.